+Hedge accounting

-Hedge accounting - IFRS 9 introduces a substantially modified model for hedge accounting with extended requirements for the disclosure of risk management information.
+IFRS 9 introduces a substantially modified model for hedge accounting with extended requirements for the disclosure of risk management information.
+This new model allows more efficient presentation of hedge accounting in corporate financial statements, so users of financial statements obtain better information on risk management and the impact of hedge accounting on corporate performance.

-Own credit risk - IFRS 9 removes the volatility in profits or losses arising from obligations issued by the Bank caused by changes in own credit risk, when profits or losses were measured at fair value.
+Own credit risk

+IFRS 9 removes the volatility in profits or losses arising from obligations issued by the Bank caused by changes in own credit risk, when profits or losses were measured at fair value.
 Profits arising from a deterioration of the entity's own credit risk will no longer be recognised in the income statement, but rather in equity.